- the Education and Care Services National Law 2010 and the Education and Care National Regulations 2011;

 7. What are the key milestones in the NQF Review?

 April–July 2019: Begin consultation with stakeholders on the ‘NQF Review: Issues Paper’ (the Issues Paper).

 July–December 2019: Analysis of stakeholder feedback by governments on the Issues Paper and development of a ‘Consultation Regulatory Impact Statement’ (CRIS) that will propose different options for change to the NQF using earlier feedback collected from stakeholders.

 First half of 2021: Consultation with stakeholders on the CRIS.

-Second half of 2021: Development of the final recommended changes to the NQF that are presented to the Council of Australian Governments’ Education Council for agreement and endorsement.
+Second half of 2021: Development of the final recommended changes to the NQF that are presented to Education Ministers for agreement and endorsement.

 Since the NQF Review will result in changes to the NQF that will impact the education and care sector, it is important that stakeholders are given an opportunity to provide feedback on the issues under review.
 As the education and care sector continues to evolve, it is also appropriate that stakeholders have a forum to bring important issues to the attention of policymakers.

-Following the release of the CRIS, we aim to hold face-to-face consultation sessions, webinars and allow submissions to the Review between February and April 2021, where you will be able to provide feedback on the options for proposed changes to the NQF.
+Following the release of the CRIS, public consultation took place from 1 March to 30 April 2021 where stakeholders were able to provide feedback on the options for proposed changes to the NQF.

 Following this consultation process, governments will work to develop final recommendations in a Decision Regulation Impact Statement (DRIS) for Ministers’ consideration and endorsement.